taufeeq849/stitch-blog-integration/README.md

-# Create T3 App
+# Sample Integration with Stitch

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+Next.js app sampling how to integrate with [Stitch](https://stitch.money/).